TheOdinProject/curriculum/html_css/v2/main-course/emmet.md

 By the end of this lesson, you should be able to do the following:

-- Learn about some of the more useful emmet functions.
+- Use some of emmets most useful shortcuts.
 - Set up custom emmet keybindings in vscode.

 ### Emmet